| Title: | Recursive Partitioning for Structural Equation Models |

 implements modern score-based statistics.

-semtree.control( method = c("naive", "score", "fair", "fair3"), min.N = NULL, max.depth = NA, alpha = 0.05, alpha.invariance = NA, folds = 5, exclude.heywood = TRUE, progress.bar = TRUE, verbose = FALSE, bonferroni = FALSE, use.all = FALSE, seed = NA, custom.stopping.rule = NA, mtry = NA, report.level = 0, exclude.code = NA, linear = TRUE, min.bucket = NULL, naive.bonferroni.type = 0, missing = "ignore", use.maxlm = FALSE, strucchange.from = 0.15, strucchange.to = NULL, strucchange.nrep = 50000, refit = TRUE, ctsem_sd = FALSE )
+semtree_control( method = c("naive", "score", "fair", "fair3"), min.N = NULL, max.depth = NA, alpha = 0.05, alpha.invariance = NA, exclude.heywood = TRUE, progress.bar = TRUE, verbose = FALSE, bonferroni = FALSE, use.all = FALSE, seed = NA, custom.stopping.rule = NA, mtry = NA, report.level = 0, exclude.code = NA, linear = TRUE, min.bucket = NULL, missing = "ignore", use.maxlr = FALSE, strucchange.from = 0.15, strucchange.to = NULL, strucchange.nrep = 50000, refit = TRUE, ctsem_sd = FALSE, loglik = c("default", "model", "mvn"), check.convergence = TRUE, chunk.random.samples = 0 )semtree_control( method = c("naive", "score", "fair", "fair3"), min.N = NULL, max.depth = NA, alpha = 0.05, alpha.invariance = NA, exclude.heywood = TRUE, progress.bar = TRUE, verbose = FALSE, bonferroni = FALSE, use.all = FALSE, seed = NA, custom.stopping.rule = NA, mtry = NA, report.level = 0, exclude.code = NA, linear = TRUE, min.bucket = NULL, missing = "ignore", use.maxlr = FALSE, strucchange.from = 0.15, strucchange.to = NULL, strucchange.nrep = 50000, refit = TRUE, ctsem_sd = FALSE, loglik = c("default", "model", "mvn"), check.convergence = TRUE, chunk.random.samples = 0 )

 method |

 Default: 'naive'.
-One out of
+One of

 |